jkerr321/jen-johnson/content/posts/new-developer.md

 date: 2017-12-17T19:36:15+01:00
 draft: false
 ---

-# One year on as a new developer

-Or, Comparing what I learned in December two years in a row
+## Or, Comparing what I learned in December two years in a row

 ![A mountain.
 We’ll get to this metaphor eventually.](https://cdn-images-1.medium.com/max/5120/1*NfMUeB-bODLAXRxsOP5fag.jpeg)*A mountain.
 We’ll get to this metaphor eventually.*